ethereum/homestead-guide/source/ethereum-ecosystem/community.rst

 Skype
 -------
 Some community discussion fora still use skype rooms, but we would like to move away from that and encourage people to use `gitter <http://gitter.im>`_ or `slack <http://slack.com>`_.

-Note the old `Ethereum Forum`_ is , we encourage the community to use the .

 Ethereum Forum
 --------------------